nvmwill/nexmo-developer/_tutorials/en/video/subscribe-streams/javascript/5-manage-subscriber-streams.md

 });
 ```

-When the OpenTok Media Router disables the video of a subscriber, you may want to adjust the user interface related to the subscriber.
+When the Media Router disables the video of a subscriber, you may want to adjust the user interface related to the subscriber.

 The `reason` property of the `videoDisabled` event object defines the reason the video was disabled.
 This can be set to one of the following values:

 * `"publishVideo"` — The publisher stopped publishing video by calling `publishVideo(false)`.
-* `"quality"` — The OpenTok Media Router stopped sending video to the subscriber based on stream quality changes.
-This feature of the OpenTok Media Router has a subscriber drop the video stream when connectivity degrades.
+* `"quality"` — The Media Router stopped sending video to the subscriber based on stream quality changes.
+This feature of the Media Router has a subscriber drop the video stream when connectivity degrades.
 (The subscriber continues to receive the audio stream, if there is one.)

     Before sending this event, when the Subscriber's stream quality deteriorates to a level that is low enough that the video stream is at risk of being disabled, the Subscriber dispatches a `videoDisableWarning` event.